| ABOUT US

 A native Memphian, Reginald S. Boyce was born September 22, 1987.
 Pastor Boyce confessed his hope in Christ at the New Hope C.M.E Church in Henning, TN.
 He accepted his call to proclaim the Word of God in November of 2005 and preached his initial sermon in June of 2006 at New Hope C.M.E.
 Church.

 Pastor Boyce is a 2010 graduate of Lane College where he served as Business Manager of the SGA, 2008 Student Chapel leader, and was the 2010 recipient of the Lane College Traditional Student award, which is one of the highest awards presented by the President of the College.
 Other awards include Pastor of the Year (The York Rite Troupe), the Key to the City and 2014 Community Leader Award (NAACP Jackson, TN Branch).
-In the spring of 2016, he received his Master of Divinity degree from Memphis Theological Seminary.
+In the spring of 2016, he received his Master of Divinity degree from Memphis Theological Seminary and went on to complete his Doctorate of Divinity in the spring of 2020.

 Pastor Boyce is a member of Kappa Alpha Psi.
 He and his lovely wife, Crystal are the proud parents of four beautiful daughters Trinity, Carrington, Reagan and Raelynn.